mitya777/mitya777.github.io/_posts/2015-03-15-gop-ferguson.markdown

 ---
 {% include JB/setup %}

-\#BlackLivesMatter is a movement catalyzed by the police killing of Mike Brown, an unarmed black man.
+August 9th, 2014: Michael Brown is shot by a Ferguson, Missouri police officer.
+This sets off a series of protests and catalyzes the #BlackLivesMatter movement and a conversation about police brutality.

+March 4th, 2015: the U.S. Justice Department issues a report on the state of Ferguson policing and criminal justice system.

+According to the report Ferguson is a dystopian government arbitrarily violating the constitutional rights and human dignity of its citizens to illegally tax them at the point of a gun.

-Supporting #BlackLivesMatter is an opportunity for Conservatives to champion their most deeply cherished beliefs.
+Lending their support to groups like #BlackLivesMatter is an opportunity for Conservatives to champion their most cherished beliefs: love of constitution, and hate of taxes.

 In [We The People: A Restoration of Constitutional Government](https://www.gop.com/platform/we-the-people/) the Republican Platform states: